bnomei/kirby3-robots-txt/README.md

 > ⚠️⚠️⚠️ THIS MEANS IF YOU HAVE KIRBY'S DEBUG MODE ENABLED IN PRODUCTION ALL SEARCH ENGINES WILL BE BLOCKED FROM INDEXING YOUR SITE!

+## Adding Sitemap Link to Robots.txt

+This plugin will added the sitemap link **automatically** to the `robots.txt` file for most available SEO plugins.
+You can skip setting the `bnomei.robots-txt.sitemap` config value to `sitemap.xml` in that case.

 ## Setup

 The plugin generates automatic defaults for the starterkit.
 You do not have to enter them in the config file.
 But if you would it would look like this.

-> TIP: This plugin will added the sitemap link will be automatically to the `robots.txt` file for most available SEO plugins if needed.
-You can skip setting the `bnomei.robots-txt.sitemap` config value to `sitemap.xml` in that case.

 **defaults for starterkit**
 ```php